5 Types of Conflict in Relationships and How to Deal With Them

 For example:

-You and your partner don’t agree whether to send your kids to a private or public school.
-However, instead of communicating, the both of you start throwing condescending words at each other.
+You and your partner don’t agree on whether to send your kids to a private or public school.
+However, instead of communicating, both of you start throwing condescending words at each other.
 You begin to yell and bring up past debates.

 Instead of agreeing and understanding each one’s points, you end up fighting.